By DeVry University

-Situations can get emotional and stressful when you’re negotiate payments with patients.
+Situations can get emotional and stressful when you’re negotiating payments with patients.
 Medical billers must be able to stay level-headed and be able to think on their feet to come up with a solution that works for the patient without compromising the financial health of the practice.

 To navigate these kinds of situations, medical billers and coders must be agile, resourceful and should be well acquainted with policy and procedure so they can provide assistance.
-For example, you should know the different ways you can structure a payment plan, work with insurance companies and how submit claims for the best outcome.
+For example, you should know the different ways you can structure a payment plan, work with insurance companies and how to submit claims for the best outcome.

 Part of developing this skill comes from experience, and part of it comes from your ability to work with a patient's circumstances.
 Listen attentively and be empathetic.
 Don't make assumptions but take the time to understand each person's unique situation.